Online Data Augmentation for Forecasting with Deep Learning: Experiments

-Regarding the neural network architecture, we focus on NHITS \cite{challu2023nhits}, which we described in Section \ref{sec:2.3}.
-We focus on a single deep learning approach in our study as NHITS has shown state-of-the-art forecasting performance relative to other deep learning forecasting methods, including several transformers and recurrent-based neural networks \cite{challu2023nhits}.
-Besides a competitive forecasting performance, NHITS is also more computational efficient than other popular architectures \cite{challu2023nhits}.
-We use the NHITS implementation available on neuralforecast\footnote{\url{https://nixtlaverse.nixtla.io/neuralforecast/models.nhits.html}} Python library, which is based on PyTorch.
+The time series augmentation approaches described above are tested with three different neural networks: NHITS~\cite{challu2023nhits}, MLP \cite{hill1996neural}, and KAN \cite{han2024kan4tsf}.
+These are briefly described in Section~\ref{sec:2.2}.
+These particular neural networks have shown competitive forecasting accuracy relative to other deep learning approaches, including several transformers or recurrent-based neural networks \cite{challu2023nhits,zeng2023transformers}.
+On top of their competitive forecasting accuracy, these methods are also more computational efficient than other popular architectures \cite{challu2023nhits} (c.f.
+Section~\ref{sec:2.2}).
+For all three neural networks, we use the implementation available on neuralforecast\footnote{\url{https://nixtlaverse.nixtla.io/neuralforecast/models.html}} Python library, which is based on PyTorch.
+In terms of training protocol, we build one global forecasting model for each dataset listed in Table \ref{tab:data}.
+Besides these neural networks, we also include the seasonal naive method (\texttt{Naive}) in the experiments.
+The baseline technique that uses the last known observation of the same season as the forecast.

-We train one global NHITS model for each dataset listed in Table \ref{tab:data}.
-The configuration of NHITS is fixed in all training procedures.
-We build NHITS models with 3 stacks, each of which with one block of multi-layer perceptrons.
-Each multi-layer perceptron contains 2 hidden layers, each with 512 units.
-The activation function is set to the rectified linear unit.
-These values are default on the implementation available on neuralforecast Python library.
+We fix the configuration of the architectures for all training procedures.
+In all three cases, we adopt the default configuration.
+These can be described as follows: \begin{itemize} \item NHITS: Following Challu et al. \cite{challu2023nhits}, each NHITS model is composed of 3 stacks, each of which with one block of MLPs.
+Each MLP contains 2 hidden layers, each with 512 units.
+The activation function is set to the rectified linear unit (ReLU).
+The initial learning rate is 0.001, which is updated 3 times during training.

-The training process parameter are based on the work of Chally et al. \cite{challu2023nhits}.
-NHITS is trained for a maximum of 1500 training steps using ADAM optimizer and an initial learning rate of 0.001, which is updated 3 times during training.
-We also apply early stopping and model checkpointing based on validation performance.
-Early stopping is a mechanism where the training process stops earlier if the validation scores do not improve for a number of patience steps.
-We the the patience value to 50 training steps.
-Model checkpointing involves saving the best model found during training according to validation scores.
-After the training finishes, the final model is the one currently stored, i.e., the one that maximizes validation performance.